rafaumeu/xadrez-c/readme.md

 ## 📖 About

-This project simulates the movement of chess pieces (Rook, Bishop, and Queen) using different loop structures in C. Each piece demonstrates a specific type of movement using a different loop structure:
+This project simulates the movement of chess pieces (Rook, Bishop, Queen, and Knight) using different loop structures in C. Each piece demonstrates a specific type of movement using a different loop structure:

 - **Rook**: Uses `for` loop to move 5 squares to the right
 - **Bishop**: Uses `while` loop to move 5 squares diagonally (up and right)
 - **Queen**: Uses `do-while` loop to move 8 squares to the left
+- **Knight**: Uses nested loops (`for` and `while`) to move in an "L" shape (2 squares down, 1 square left)

 ## 🚀 Features

-- Simulates three different chess pieces movements
+- Simulates four different chess pieces movements
-- Implements three types of loop structures
+- Implements various loop structures including nested loops
 - Console-based visualization of movements
 - Clean and documented code